picrust/picrust/doc/source/tutorials/010_metagenome_prediction.rst

 :ref:`normalize_by_copy_number` normalizes the OTU table by dividing each OTU by the known/predicted 16S copy number abdundance.

-Input is the users OTU table (that has been referenced picked against green genes).
+Input is the users OTU table (that has been referenced picked against Greengenes).

 Input and output files are in `biom`_ format::